Aldergrove Flying Station: Second World War

-Aldergrove's location made it an important station of RAF Coastal Command in the Battle of the Atlantic during the Second World War.
-From the base, long-range reconnaissance aircraft were able to patrol the Eastern Atlantic for U-boats.
+Aldergrove's location made it an important station of RAF Coastal Command in the Battle of the Atlantic, during the Second World War.
+From the base, long-range reconnaissance aircraft were able to patrol the Eastern Atlantic Ocean for U-boats.
 Some of these patrols ranged as far out as the distant islet of Rockall.

 Various squadrons were posted here during this time: